-And.
-Chief Justice Roberts does it.23 Justice Stevens does it.24 Justice Scalia does it.25 So do Justices Kennedy,26 Thomas,27 Breyer,28 Ginsburg,29 Alito,30 and Sotomayor.31 And just as I was readying my poison pen for a scathing letter to the justices, accusing them of abandoning the respectable formality that had for years been the high court's hallmark, I saw that Justice Oliver Wendell Holmes began sentences with But and And.32 So did Justice Benjamin Cardozo.33 Chief Justice John Marshall34 and Justice Thurgood Marshall,35 too.
+And just as I was readying my poison pen for a scathing letter to the Justices, accusing them of abandoning the respectable formality that has for years been the high court's hallmark, I saw that Justice Oliver Wendell Holmes Jr. began sentences with But and And.32 So did Justice Benjamin Cardozo.33 Chief Justice John Marshall34 and Justice Thurgood Marshall,35 too.
 There was no end to it.

 So what will I tell my law-firm associates now, Mrs. Finklebean?
-Must I warn them that they'll risk becoming United States Supreme Court justices if they begin sentences with But and And?
+Must I warn them that they'll risk becoming United States Supreme Court Justices if they begin sentences with But or And?

-And if all this weren't enough, I found sentence-starting Buts and Ands in our nation's seminal legal writings: the Constitution,36 the Declaration of Independence,37 the Federalist Papers.38 Abe Lincoln began a sentence with But in the Gettysburg Address.39 I also found sentence-starting Buts and Ands in esteemed modern texts, like Prosser & Keeton on Torts40 and the Restatement of Contracts41-even the newly redrafted Federal Rules of Civil Procedure.42
+And if all this weren't enough, I found sentence-starting Buts and Ands in our nation's seminal legal writings: the Constitution, the Declaration of Independence, the Federalist Papers.
+Abe Lincoln began a sentence with But in the Gettysburg Address.
+I also found sentence-starting Buts and Ands in esteemed modern texts, like Prosser & Keeton on Torts40 and the Restatement of Contracts-even the Federal Rules of Civil Procedure.42

-As you can imagine, Mrs. Finklebean, by this point, I was reeling.
-I had to find out what the legal-writing experts had to say about all this.
-So during lunch hour, I snuck into an associate's office and pulled some of her legal-writing books off the shelf.
-I looked in Bryan Garner's A Dictionary of Modern Legal Usage, which said that "[i]t is rank superstition" and a "gross canard" that the words And and But "cannot properly begin a sentence."43 Then I looked in Writing and Analysis in the Law and saw that the authors began sentences with And and But.44 So did the authors of Lifting the Fog of Legalese45 and Legal Writing and Analysis.46
+As you can imagine, Mrs. Finklebean, by this point I was reeling.
+I had to find out what the legal-writing experts say about all this.
+So during lunch hour, I snuck into an associate's office and pulled some of her legal-writing texts off the shelf.
+I looked in Bryan Garner's Dictionary of Legal Usage, which said that "[i]t is a rank superstition" and a "gross canard" that the words And and But "cannot properly begin a sentence."
+43 Then I looked in Writing and Analysis in the Law and saw that the authors began sentences with And and But.44 So did the authors of Lifting the Fog of Legalese and Legal Writing and Analysis.46